Rio de Janeiro - November 3-7, 2025

 MCAP Action & Implementation

-Since COP29, MCAP has translated that call to action into tangible implementation.
+Since then, MCAP has translated that call to action into tangible implementation.

 MCAP is developing a first of its kind Action Index, compiling actions being undertaken to build resilience across its member regions.
 The Action Index, which will be completed in 2026, provides the first comparative snapshot of real actions being implemented across five continents, highlighting where progress is being made and what’s working to create a foundation for faster, evidence-based action in regions facing some of the world’s most severe climate pressures.